PhysicsRemotelab/documentation/_pages/dependencies/dependencies-python.markdown

 permalink: /dependencies-python/
 ---

 Python is used in web camera streaming service.
-Download and install [Python](https://www.python.org/).
+Download and install [Python 3](https://www.python.org/).
 Verify that Python v3 is installed
 ```
 python --version
 ```